veighnsche/modeld-go-1/README.md

   - `ParseConfig()` — small wrapper over `ParseConfigWith` using `flag.CommandLine` and `os.Args[1:]`.
   - `MainWithArgs(args []string) int` — testable entrypoint that returns an exit code.
   - `Main() int` — production entrypoint used by `cmd/testctl`.

-Legacy sources under `cmd/testctl/` are preserved for reference but excluded from builds via `//go:build ignore` to prevent conflicts.
-All new work should target `internal/testctl/`.

 Testing the CLI logic (unit):